-Smart and effective studying means making the time that you are giving to your studies as productive as possible.
+Smart and effective studying means making the time you give your studies as productive as possible.
 For students, it is the most important issue.
 So, many motivational speakers have given attention to it and have spoken about it.
-If I have to say one word for all that they say to motivate you for studying would be ‘useless.’
-Effective studying, understanding concepts, and bringing consistency too is does not come through these words or the outside motivation.
+If I have to say one word for all that they say to motivate you to study would be ‘useless.’
+Effective studying, understanding concepts, and bringing consistency too is does not come through these words or outside motivation.

 You have to find the techniques that are proven effective and see your study habits through a realistic and logical approach.
 This article is about the techniques that can help you study more smartly and push your limits of productivity.

 This technique takes its name with reference to the Nobel prize holder physicist, Richard Feynman.
 It is an efficient way of memorizing important concepts, enhancing your understanding, and being able to relate them to your normal life.
 In short, it ensures that you have covered every domain of your topic in the best possible way.
 So, what is this technique?

 It includes explaining the topic to someone by going at their level of understanding.
 You can teach it to your class fellow, junior, younger siblings, or anyone who’s available.
 In the next step, you identify the points you are missing and the ones that you are facing difficulty in explaining.
 So, you go back to the notes or book and study those points.
 You keep repeating this pattern until you have completely mastered it.
 Use simple language so that you can relate it to normal life.

 When you hear someone saying they studies in the library for the whole day, it does not mean they used those hours to study.
 This is such an imprecise usage of time.
 And to avoid wasting your time of the day, calculate it scientifically.
 How?